After 20 years, we still can’t get enough of this precious pepper.

 Betty’s Broiler Method:

 Preheat broiler.
-Place chiles under the broiler for 6-8 minutes or until the skin completely blackens and blisters.
+Place chiles under the broiler for 6-8 minutes.
+Turn peppers to allow all sides of the skin to completely blacken and blister.

 The Cheater’s Range-Top Method: